Updated: Jul 19

 That's right.
 We have an invisible adversary.
 Satan was originally an angel called Lucifer, meaning "morning star" or "light-bringing."
 When he rebelled, God renamed him "Satan."

-Satan means "accuser" or "adversary"
+Satan means "accuser" or "adversary."

 That's who he is.
 The Accuser.

-"And I hard a loud voice saying in here, Now is come salvation, and strength, and the kingdom of our God, and the power of his Christ: for the accuser of our brethren is cast down, which accused them before our God day and night."
+"And I heard a loud voice saying in here, Now is come salvation, and strength, and the kingdom of our God, and the power of his Christ: for the accuser of our brethren is cast down, which accused them before our God day and night."
 Revelation 12:10